internetarchive/nomad-multiple-tasks/README.md

 ## Usage
-To find another container's port to talk to it, use for hostname:
+From inside a container, to find another container's port to talk to it, use for hostname:
 ```
 [TASKNAME].connect.consul
 ```